apache/maven-shade-plugin/CONTRIBUTING.md

  See the License for the specific language governing permissions and limitations under the License.
 -->
-Contributing to Apache Maven Help Plugin
+Contributing to Apache Maven Shade Plugin
 ======================

 You have found a bug or you have an idea for a cool new feature?
 Contributing